- Soak mung beans in hot water for at least 1½ hours or overnight.

 - Drain soaked mung beans and transfer into a blender then add coconut milk and 1 cup of sparkling mineral water and puree until mung beans are very smooth.

 - Transfer mung bean puree into a large bowl and then add rice flour, potato starch, cornflour, turmeric powder, salt and remaining sparkling mineral water.
-Mix all ingredients together until smooth and allow the batter rest for at least 45 mins (or overnight in the fridge).
+Mix all ingredients together until smooth and allow the batter to rest for at least 45 mins (or overnight in the fridge).

 - Add garlic, chilli, sugar and 2 tsp of salt into a mortar to make the dipping sauce.
 Use pestle to crush garlic and chilli until smooth.

 - Transfer to a bowl, add hot water and mix all ingredients until sugar and salt dissolve.

 - Add vinegar and lime juice, then season to taste.
 Set aside.

 - Take batter out from the fridge and allow to come to room temperature.
 Add sliced spring onions into the bowl and gently stir all batter until mixed through.

 - Add 1½ tbsp of vegetable oil into a wok.
 Add mushrooms in the wok and cook for a few mins, then transfer to a large bowl.

 - Add fried tofu and tempeh into the bowl.
 Add soy sauce, sesame oil and black pepper to taste.